 The manoeuvre schedules are listed below with the starting and ending direction (UU = Upwind - Upwind; DD = Downwind - Downwind; DU = Downwind - Upwind; UD = Upwind - Downwind) of each manoeuvre, relative to the wind, as indicated.
-The competitor has 9 minutes to complete each schedule.
+The competitor has 9 minutes to complete the P schedule and 8 minutes to complete the SF and the F schedule.
 Schedule P will be flown for the preliminary rounds 1 through 4.
-Schedule F will be flown for the Fly-Off rounds.
+Schedule SF/F will be flown for the semi final and final rounds.